knafehyafawi/CP321-W25-Assignment-7/README.md

 _Render (https://render.com) is one option that you may use, and it offers a free plan for students. https://www.youtube.com/watch?v=H16dZMYmvqo_

-* West Germany and Germany should be considered the same country for the purpose of this assignment.
+Note: West Germany and Germany should be considered the same country for the purpose of this assignment.

 **Submission Details.**
 1. Create a folder named: FIRSTNAME_LASTNAME.